ncatlab/nlab-content/pages/3/0/5/0/503/content.md

 $$i: C \to \bar{C}$$

-and we say the $V$-category $C$ is **Cauchy-complete** if this embedding is an equivalence.
+and we say the $V$-category $C$ is **Cauchy complete** if this embedding is an equivalence.
 We work through a few examples in the following section.

 ## In ordinary category theory